ARCControlTower/aCT-Client/README.md

 - `server`: URL of aCT server
 - `port`: port which aCT server is listening on
 - `clusters`: a YAML *mapping* of names to lists of clusters.
 A list of enabled clusters for a server can be obtained with `act info`.
+If no `--clusterlist` flag is given, the list called `default` will be used.
 - `token`: location where client should store auth token (optional, default: `$HOME/.local/share/act-client/token`)
 - `proxy`: location of proxy that client uses for authentication